PierreZ/PierreZ.github.io/content/blog/engage-maximum-distorsion-warp10.md

 # What about a more complex example?

 you're still here?
 Good, let's have a more complex example.
-Let's say that I want to to do some patterns recognition.
+Let's say that I want to do some patterns recognition.
 With WarpScript, it's only a 2 functions calls:

 * **PATTERNS** is generating a list of motifs.
 * **PATTERNDETECTION** is running the list of motifs on all the time series you have.